Mr Green (company): Brands and licenses

-Product offering
+Product

 In April 2016, Mr Green launched their Sportsbook powered by the Swedish-based platform provider Kambi with the intention to offer Mr Greens players a personalised sports betting experience.
 In September 2017 Mr Green launched Sportsbook Version 2.0, an updated version of the product that featured a BettorLogic partnership providing unique football in-play features and CRM and marketing assistance.

 In October 2017, Mr Green expanded its product range to include custom bingo and keno products to widen the player offering and continue to build brand awareness and attraction in the UK, both platforms powered by iGame provider CozyGames.

 Following a partnership with Swedish developer NetEnt, Mr Green launched a 3D live casino through their mobile platform in February 2018.
 Known as 'Live Beyond Live', the virtual environment based experience is designed to immerse players in a social and interactive environment.

-Sponsorship
+Sponsorships

 In November 2017, Mr Green announced a sponsorship deal with Scottish football club, Celtic.
 As a result of this sponsorship, Mr Green sportsbook became Celtic's official casino partner.
 This followed previously signed deals with English club Wigan Athletic and Irish side Bohemian.

 In November 2017, Mr Green was the head sponsor of the Professional Darts Corporation Players Championship Finals which took place at the end of the month.